Fuzzing Deep Learning Compilers with HirGen: Evaluation

-Check mark in \textit{Previous Unknown} column means that the corresponding bug was unknown before we reported it.
-Since we tested TVM v0.9 (124813f) at the beginning of our experiment and tvm was evolving fast, we found some cases early in the experiment that crashed on the version we tested but worked fine on the latest version.
+Check marks in \textit{Previously Unknown} column in Table~\ref{tab:bugs} indicate that the corresponding bug was unknown before we reported it.
+Since TVM was evolving fast, we found some cases early in the experiment that crashed on the version we tested (TVM v0.9, commit id: 124813f) but worked fine on the latest version.
 These bugs have been actually fixed before being reported and thus marked as previously known bugs.